Historic Wintersburg in Huntington Beach, California: Japanese Mission Trail

-Preservation of Historic Wintersburg
+Preservation of Wintersburg Village

 2004: After ownership for almost a century, the Furuta family no longer farmed and made the decision to sell the property.
 It was purchased in 2004 by Rainbow Environmental Services, a waste disposal company with a waste transfer station nearby.
 Rainbow, in turn, was purchased in October 2014 by Republic Services.

 2011: The property was proposed for rezoning to commercial and industrial use by then-owner Rainbow Environmental, along with a proposal for demolition of all historic structures.

 2012: In July 2012, the Huntington Beach City Council created the Historic Wintersburg Preservation Task Force.

 2013: In November 2013, the City of Huntington Beach City Council certified the Environmental Impact Report which included an action to rezone the property to industrial and commercial uses, along with demolition of all six historic structures.
-Following this action, the Ocean View School District acting on behalf of the Oak View Elementary School adjacent to Historic Wintersburg, filed two separate lawsuits, one against the City of Huntington Beach regarding the CEQA action and the second against Rainbow Environmental regarding their waste transfer operations.
+Following this action, the Ocean View School District acting on behalf of the Oak View Elementary School adjacent to the site, filed two separate lawsuits, one against the City of Huntington Beach regarding the CEQA action and the second against Rainbow Environmental regarding their waste transfer operations.
 As of November, 2013, the preservation effort has focused on purchase of the property, find a compromise preservation plan, or move the buildings before demolition proceeds.

 2014: In June 2014, Historic Wintersburg was included on the National Trust for Historic Preservation's annual list of America's 11 Most Endangered Historic Places, which highlights jeopardized American historical properties that need nationwide assistance to achieve preservation goals.
 Urashima was recognized as a "Community Hero" by the Japanese American Citizens League Pacific Southwest District in September 2014.

-2015: In February 2015, the story of Historic Wintersburg's Furuta family was featured in an advance screening of the public television series, Our American Family, at the Japanese American National Museum in Los Angeles, California.
+2015: In February 2015, the story of the Furuta family was featured in an advance screening of the public television series, Our American Family, at the Japanese American National Museum in Los Angeles, California.
 Our American Family: The Furutas aired nationally on public television in Spring 2015.